 Pursuant to Article VI, Section 106.1 of the TAM Administrative Code, no later than its June meeting of each year, the TAM Board shall adopt the annual budget for the following fiscal year.
 A minimum thirty-day public comment period and a public hearing are also required as part of the budget approval process.
 The TAM Board adopted the recommended FY2018-19 revenue levels for both Measure A, the Half-cent Transportation Sales Tax, and, Measure B, the \$10 Vehicle Registration Fee, and the budget development schedule at its March 22, 2018 meeting.
-The TAM Board will conduct a budget hearing and adopt the final budget at its June 28, 2018 meeting.

-The Citizens' Oversight Committee (COC) will review and provide comments to the draft FY2018-19 Annual Budget at its May 21, 2018 meeting.
-Prior to the final adoption of the Budget, the draft annual budget will also be presented to the Marin Managers Association for review and comment at it May 2018 meeting.
+The Citizens' Oversight Committee (COC) reviewed and provided comments to the draft FY2018-19 Annual Budget at its May 21, 2018 meeting.
+The draft annual budget was also presented to the Marin Managers Association for review and comment at it May 24, 2018 meeting.